Yassir050/studyflow/README.md

 # 📚 StudyFlow

-StudyFlow is a modern and responsive study task manager designed to help students organize their study tasks, track progress, and stay productive.
+StudyFlow is a modern, responsive, and multilingual study task manager designed to help students organize their study tasks, track progress, and stay productive.

-The project started as a simple HTML, CSS, and JavaScript application and is being developed progressively into a more complete study productivity platform.
+The project is built with vanilla HTML, CSS, and JavaScript and is progressively evolving into a complete study productivity platform.

 ---